 In 2019 a new entrance to the Calakmul complex and services is inaugurated.
 To date there were ecological baths where you used sawdust, they were dry baths.
 The amenities have greatly improved.
 The great Calakmul has been attracting more tourism over the years, and that means more services and comfort.

-The powerful Kan lineage that ruled Calakmul it led the city to be a fierce rival to the mighty Tikal.
+The mighty Khan lineage that ruled Calakmul led the city to be a fierce rival of the powerful Tikal.
 In the Calakmul site museum you will be able to appreciate the fundamentals of this city and lineage.
 Calakmul is one of the few ancient Mayan cities in Mexico that we know of its emblem glyph.
-The emblem glyph is like the shield of a royal or noble house.
+The emblem glyph is like the coat of arms of a royal or noble house.

 Calakmul means two adjacent mounds: ca two, paint adjacent, mul artificial mound.
 Its name refers to the two large structures that dominate the jungle.
 After a while we talk about the impressive structures of Calakmul where you can see the magnitude of the jungle.